MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-or-alter.md

 The command has the following limitations:

 * See limitations in [alter materialized view limitations](materialized-view-alter.md#alter-materialized-view-limitations).
-* The `backfill` property is not supported if the materialized view already exists.
-This is because if the materialized view already exists, it cannot be backfilled.
+* The `backfill` property isn't supported if the materialized view already exists.
+If the materialized view already exists, it cannot be backfilled.
 * You must either be the [database user](../access-control/role-based-authorization.md) who created the materialized view or have [database admin permission](../access-control/role-based-authorization.md) to run this command.

 ## Syntax